PaloAltoNetworks/google-cloud-vmseries-ha-tutorial/README.md

 In this model, each VM-Series firewall belongs to an unmanaged instance group.
 Only the primary VM-Series firewall receives network traffic from Google Cloud load balancers.
 The health check configured on the load balancers determines the HA state of the primary VM-Series firewall.
 If the health check fails on the primary VM-Series firewall, the load balancers carry the active sessions to the secondary VM-Series firewall.
 At that point, the secondary VM-Series firewall becomes the primary firewall.

 > [!NOTE]
-> During a failure event, sessions are carried to the secondary firewall through [connection tracking](https://cloud.google.com/load-balancing/docs/network/networklb-backend-service#tracking-mode) on the load balancers.
+> During a failure event, sessions are carried between the firewalls via [connection tracking](https://cloud.google.com/load-balancing/docs/network/networklb-backend-service#tracking-mode) on the load balancers.

 ![Overview Diagram](images/diagram.png)